 With the exception of a couple of steep spots on the Underhill Loop, the main loops are all easy trails.
 The secondary trails can be a little more challenging, with steeper hills and less-defined tread.
 Please note that Kanipe Park has poison oak, so keep a sharp eye out.

-Mildred Kanipe Park is only open to horses from March 16 through October 31, so if you plan to go this fall you’ll need to make plans pronto.
-(Note that there’s no hunting here, so Mildred Kanipe Park is a great place to ride during hunting season.)
-Or plan ahead for next spring’s horseback adventure.
-Either way, Mildred Kanipe Park is not to be missed.
+Mildred Kanipe Park is only open to horses from March 16 through October 31, to protect the trails from damage in wet weather.
+Hunting isn't allowed, so Mildred Kanipe Park is a great place to ride during hunting season.
+Mildred Kanipe Park is not to be missed!

-More Information: The trails out of Santiam Horse Camp are covered in more detail in Riding Southern Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2014).
+The trails at Mildred Kanipe Park are covered in more detail in Riding Southern Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.